pytorch/tutorials/recipes_source/torch_export_challenges_solutions.rst

 By default ``torch.export`` traces your code using `TorchDynamo <https://pytorch.org/docs/stable/torch.compiler_dynamo_overview.html>`__, a byte-code analysis engine,  which symbolically analyzes your code and builds a graph.
 This analysis provides a stronger guarantee about safety but not all Python code is supported.
-When we export the ``yolo11n-pose`` model  using the default strict mode, it errors.
+When we export the ``yolo11n-pose`` model  using the default strict mode, it typically returns an error.

 Solution
 ~~~~~~~~